vesoft-inc/nebula-docs/docs-2.0/nebula-algorithm.md

 ## Limitations

-- The data of the vertex ID must be an integer.
+- When submitting the algorithm package directly, the data of the vertex ID must be an integer.
 That is, the vertex ID can be INT or String, but the data itself is an integer.

 - For non-integer String data, it is recommended to use the algorithm interface.
 You can use the `dense_rank` function of SparkSQL to encode the data as the Long type instead of the String type.